mrcloudchase/mrcloudchase.github.io/index.md

 # Welcome to the Cloud Engineering Learning Path

-Start your journey into cloud engineering with curated paths and resources.
+From index - Start your journey into cloud engineering with curated paths and resources.
 This site provides a structured learning experience to help you transition from zero tech background to a cloud engineering role.

 ## Introduction Video